 Ingmar Bergman, one of the most accomplished and influential filmmakers of all time served as Director of the Royal Dramatic Theater from 1960 to 1966, creating more than 100 theatrical productions.

-As much as I love the design of the buildingâs exterior, its interior is even more exquisite, The staircase and foyer are bedecked with opulent gold decorative work.
-Fantastic sculptures and busts are also found inside while the main auditorium is decorated with stucco and a ceiling painting.
+As much as I love the design of the building’s exterior, the interior is even more exquisite.
+The staircase and foyer are adorned with opulent gold decorative work, creating a sense of grandeur.

 Directions